About the Test

 During the test

 Chloride blood tests involve a phlebotomist or nurse collecting a blood sample.
-To collect the sample, they will use a disinfectant wipe on a patch of skin on your elbow or hand.
+They will use a disinfectant wipe on a patch of skin on your elbow or hand.
 Then they will tie a strip of stretchy material around your arm above the cleaned area and insert a needle into a vein.
 There may be a sharp pain as the needle enters, but it passes quickly.
 The needle is attached to a collection tube, which will fill with blood.
 While the vial fills, the stretchy armband will be removed.

-A 24-hour urine collection involves saving all of the urine your body produces in a 24-hour period.
-You will be sent home with one or more collection containers and directions on how to best collect the sample.
+A 24-hour urine collection involves saving all the urine your body produces in 24 hours.
+You will be sent home with one or more collection containers and directions on collecting the sample.

 After the test